-The event calendar for the High Desert Museum suddenly starts bursting with offerings like Raptors of the Sky flight demos, kid-friendly exhibits, and camps for kiddos of different ages.
-There’s a reason this place has been a top family attraction for 40+ years, and June is when its outdoor exhibits really shine.
+June means the event calendar for the High Desert Museum starts bursting with offerings like Raptors of the Sky flight demos, kid-friendly exhibits, and camps for kiddos of different ages.
+There’s a reason this place has been a top family attraction for 40+ years, and now’s when its outdoor exhibits shine.

-The outdoor attractions at Sun Mountain Fun Center also get lots more fun when June brings warmer weather.
-Make a plan to take the whole fam and hit the batting cages, go-karts, and mini-golf course.
+The outside attractions at Sun Mountain Fun Center also get lots more fun when June brings warmer weather.
+Make a plan for the whole fam to hit the batting cages, go-karts, and mini-golf course.

 I already touched on whitewater rafting above, but can I give it another shout-out?
 It’s truly one of the coolest family-friendly adventures to have on your bucket list, particularly in June when the water’s running high and fast.

 And don’t get me started on the roundup of offerings from Wanderlust Tours.
-Excursions like their Cascade Lakes Canoe Tour and their super-fun Volcano Tour start rolling again as snow melts at high elevations.
+Excursions like their Cascade Lakes Canoe Tour and their super-fun Volcano Tour start rolling again as snow melts.
 These outings are hands-down some of my family’s favorite memories, and their naturalist guides do a great job mixing educational info with cheerful fun, plus all the transportation and gear you need.

 For more ideas on family-friendly fun in Bend, check out this page on the Visit Bend site.